 Next was the closet.
 Thomas Kinkade jigsaw puzzles, books and magazines on home decorating, and all sorts of board games occupied the top shelf.
 A well-worn Monopoly game brought a smile to her face as she dragged her hand across the cover.
 They kept a table in the corner of the den for their Monopoly games, some lasting for three months before declaring a winner.
 Darci always chose the car and her mother the thimble.
 Precious memories.
 After moving several games and boxes, she spotted something in the far back cornerher mother's other jewelry boxes.
 She kept everything but jewelry in the second-hand boxes she found at yard sales and thrift stores.

 She smiled upon finding a 1963 concert ticket for Chubby Checker sitting atop the pile of items, pictures of her first Christmas, a receipt from the jewelry store where her parents picked out their wedding rings, and a letter sized envelope with "Kathy" written on the front.
 She looked upward, a twinge of guilt spreading through her as she opened the envelope.
-The paper inside yellowed over time, the condition bordering on fragile.
 She unfolded the paper, gently spreading it out on her thighs.

 Dear Kathy,